philgoood84/PokerHandEvaluator/README.md

 it indicating its strength?

-Cactus Kev once gave [an answer](http://suffe.cool/poker/evaluator.html) for a five card poker hand evaluation.
+Cactus Kev once gave [an answer](http://suffe.cool/poker/evaluator.html) for a five-card poker hand evaluation.
 With smart encoding, it ranks each hand to 7462 distinct values.

 Still, Kev's solution is specific for a five-card hand.
 To evaluate a